create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: Size, origin, growMode, centered, clipOwner

-Caused when the system calls for the refresh of a graphic context, associated with a widget.
-CANVAS is the widget itself, however its usage instead of widget is recommended ( see "Graphic content" ).
+Caused when the system calls for the refresh of the widget's graphic content.
+CANVAS is the widget itself, use it to draw on ( see "Graphic content" ).

 See also: repaint, syncPaint, get_invalid_rect, scroll, colorIndex, font

-Called by the system when the user presses a key or mouse combination defined for a context pop-up menu execution.
-By default executes the associated Prima::Popup object, if it is present.
-If the event flag is cleared during the execution of callbacks, the pop-up menu is not shown.
+Called by the system when the user presses the key or the mouse combination defined for the execution of a context the pop-up menu.
+By default executes the associated Prima::Popup object if it is present.
+If the event flag is cleared in the event handler then pop-up menu request is denied and the popup is not shown.

 See also: popup

-This message is posted right after Create notification, and comes first from the event loop.
-Prima::Widget does not use it.
+This message is posted right after the Create notification and is delivered to widgets from inside the event loop.
+Prima::Widget does not use it for anything.

-Triggered when widget changes its size, either by Prima::Widget methods or by the user.
-OLD_WIDTH and OLD_HEIGHT are the old extensions of a widget, NEW_WIDTH and NEW_HEIGHT are the new ones.
+Triggered when the widget changes its size, either by Prima::Widget methods or by the user.
+OLD_WIDTH and OLD_HEIGHT are the old sizes of the widget, and NEW_WIDTH and NEW_HEIGHT are the new ones.

 See also: Move, origin, size, growMode, sizeMax, sizeMin, rect, clipOwner

-Same as in Component, but introduces the following Widget properties can trigger it:
+Same as in Component except that the following Widget properties can also trigger it:

 "clipOwner", "syncPaint", "layered", "transparent"

-A distributed KeyDown event.
-Traverses all the object tree that the widget which received original KeyDown event belongs to.
+A distributed version of the KeyDown event.
+The event traverses all of the object tree that the widget that received the original KeyDown event belongs to.
 Once the event flag is cleared, the iteration stops.

-Triggered when a widget changes its stacking order, or Z-order among its siblings, either by Prima::Widget methods or by the user.
+Triggered when the widget's stacking order ( Z-order ) is changed either by one of the Prima::Widget methods or by the user.

 See also: bring_to_front, insert_behind, send_to_back